Kirri7/Kirri7/README.md

-- 👋 Hi, I’m @Kirri7
+- 👋 Hi, I’m @Kirri_7
-- 👀 I’m interested in minecraft/python projects
-- 🌱 I’m currently learning python
+- 🔧 a modpack developer

 <!---
 Kirri7/Kirri7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.